hagenburger/pimd-experimental/test.md

 # Test suite for new features

+This is a playground for experimental/upcoming features for [PIMD – a Markdown renderer with focus on extendibility]() which was born out of the [LivingStyleGuide project](https://github.com/livingstyleguide/livingstyleguide).

+The Markdown source code of the file you are looking at [can be found on GitHub](https://raw.githubusercontent.com/hagenburger/pimd-experimental/master/test.md).

 ## Highlight

 This example highlights the important part to help understanding the code example: